Note

 You can access the attributes of the components of the Coordinator object.
 For

-example, you can access the loop solver of the co-simulation via the
+example, you can access the co-simulation method via the

-# We can check the list of FMUs in the Master or the loop solver used
+# We can check the list of FMUs in the Master or the cosimulation method used

 print("FMUs in Master:", list(coordinator.master.fmu_handlers.keys()))